‘Vanderpump Rules’ Lala Kent And Fiancé Randall Emmett Attend ‘The Irishman’ Premiere In NYC, See Photos

 Although Kent and Emmett took things slow with planning their wedding in the months that followed their engagement, they have since made some big decisions, including setting a wedding date of April 18, 2020 and deciding to get married in Newport Beach, California.

-As The Inquisitr previously reported, Kent’s Vanderpump Rules co-stars, Stassi Schroeder, Katie Maloney, and Brittany Cartwright, will serve as bridesmaids in her upcoming wedding.
+As The Inquisitr previously reported, Kent’s Vanderpump Rules co-stars, Stassi Schroeder, Katie Maloney, and Brittany Cartwright will serve as bridesmaids in her upcoming wedding.

 Kent and her co-stars will return to Bravo TV sometime later this year for the eighth season of Vanderpump Rules, though an exact premiere date hasn’t been set.